cboddy/dot-files/README.md

 linux-profile
 =============

-Environment settings for fresh installs.
+Linux environment settings and applications for fresh installations.